Nyamatusi Camp: Our full report

 Each of the vast suites, whose decks were already constructed, was sheltered under the shade of a large tree and well spaced for privacy.
 All were to have slightly different layouts depending on the shape of the tree and their orientation to ensure that each would have a river view.

 The main area at Nyamatusi is a two-storey thatched building whose upper level doubles as a lounge and viewing deck.
 On the lower level you’ll find an ingenious sunken wine cellar, along with a bar and dining room that open up onto a large firepit.
+Due to the dispersed nature of the tents and the distance between them and the main area, guests staying here are shuttled to and from the main area by vehicle day and night.
+There are radios in the tents to summon a lift if you haven't pre-arranged one.

 As you would expect, activities here focus on game drives and walks in the park with a fully qualified guide, though other options include shore fishing and canoe trips.